Coniveau filtrations and Milnor operations Qn: Abstract

 \section{Abstract}

 Let $BG$ be the classifying space of an algebraic group $G$ over the field $\bC$ of complex numbers.
-We compute a new stable rational invariant defined by the difference of two coniveau filtrations ([Be-Ot]) of a (projective) approximation of $BG\times \bP^{\infty}$.
+We compute a new stable birational invariant defined by the difference of two coniveau filtrations of a smooth projective approximation of $BG\times \bP^{\infty}$.